Local & Sustainable... Farm to the Fork!

 Today Goat Lady Dairy fresh, soft-ripened and aged cheese is sold at local farmers markets and in stores and restaurants throughout North Carolina.
 Monthly on-farm dining events featuring our cheese, meats, and farm produce are regular sell-outs.
 Our newest venture, Goat Lady CSA, shares vegetables and farm education with more than 150 Triad households.
 Each spring and fall, we host Open Farm Days and welcome hundreds of neighbors, friends and customers to meet our goats, tour the fields, taste our cheese, and learn why we farm the way we do, sharing our love for this land.

 Watch Goat Lady Dair on NC Now on WUNC-TV:

 Greensboro Farmers' Curb Market in Greensboro

-One of the oldest in the state dating back to 1874, the Greensboro market is an indoor facility, open rain or shine, year round and its a favorite haunt of our chef for fruits and vegetables that come directly from the farmers who grow them.
+One of the oldest in the state dating back to 1874, the Greensboro market is an indoor facility, open rain or shine year-round, and it's a favorite haunt of our chefs for fruits and vegetables that come directly from the farmers who grow them.

 Carolina Classics Catfish in Ayden

-Fed without the use of antibiotics, synthetic algaecides and land-animal byproducts, Carolina farmed channel catfish, raised in Ayden south of Greenville are fresh, wholesome and delicious
+Fed without the use of antibiotics, synthetic algaecides, and land-animal byproducts, Carolina farmed channel catfish, raised in Ayden (located south of Greenville) are fresh, wholesome and delicious.

 Piedmont Triad Farmers Market in Colfax